Feyerabend/ABC80/abc802/CPM.md

-### The proliferation of standards: ABCNIX, D-NIX, ..
+### The proliferation of standards, ABCNIX or D-NIX, among them

 The rise of multiple standards, derivations of Unix in a lot of *nix, exemplifies a trend towards diverse platforms as well as fragmentation.
 The creators of ABC802 and its variants at DIAB AB believed that developing a Unix-based system was the next logical step in technological evolution.
-They introduced their own “ABCNIX,” named after the renowned ABC computer series.
+In this they were not alone.
+They further introduced their own “ABCNIX,” named after the renowned ABC computer series.
 This system, alternatively known as D-NIX, was even licensed or possibly just rebranded as *Cromix* for Cromenco.[^D_NIX]
 D-NIX was used in computers such as ABC1600[^ABC1600] and ABC9000[^ABC9000] introduced in 1984/1985.

+Here somewhere the start of what to become the "Unix wars" started, a period of competition and fragmentation continuing into the 1990s.
+This era was characterized by disputes among various Unix vendors and standards bodies, leading to the proliferation of different Unix variants and standards.

+In addition to the fragmentation and proliferation of incompatible Unix flavors, there were some achievements in standardization efforts such as POSIX and somewhat of the Single UNIX Specification (SUS).
+However, rivalry among vendors, intense competition, legal disputes over licensing, and ongoing compatibility issues continued to pose significant challenges.
+Competition often led to proprietary extensions, which further contributed to fragmentation.

+That history is, however, far beyond the lifespan of ideas around ABC802, and its relatives.